Email Marketing Made Simple: How To Design a Real Estate Newsletter

 Know the Laws in Your State

 Every state and country has laws about email communications for commercial purposes.
 Before you send any newsletter, you might want to contact a lawyer to discuss the specifics.
-An attorney will help you word signups to ensure you are protected, and they can tell you what is OK to include in the commercial correspondence.
+After getting a real estate lawyer fees estimate, an attorney will help you word signups to ensure you are protected, and they can tell you what is OK to include in the commercial correspondence.

 Include a Call To Action